 The Battle Pass is a purchasable item in Fortnite that gives you access to exclusive in-game rewards.

 As players complete daily challenges and level up their rank, they earn Battle Stars which can then be used to unlock Tiers in their Battle Pass.
 Each new Tier you unlock will bring both Free and Premium rewards.
-The Tiers vary from season to season but in season three you get around 100 items in each Battle Pass which can take anywhere between 75 and 100 hours of play to unlock.
+Season 10 has also seen the introduction of missions to the battle pass.
+These are thematic objectives that span the island and on completing them you'll unlock additional rewards.

 Everyone that has a Battle Pass will get the Free reward they unlock, but only Premium Pass holders will get the Premium reward.
 Battle Pass Premium can only be purchased with in-game V bucks and not with real money.